openforis/sepal-doc/docs/source/workflows/drivers.rst

 For earlier eras, e.g. 2015 use the advanced option to add images from prior years from a targeted season (in this case the full year).
 This will help to fill the gaps in cloudy areas.

 .. thumbnail:: ../_images/workflows/drivers/season_selection.png
-    :title: Select images from 3 year prior on the targeted season (full year) to improve the quality of the mosaic.
+    :title: For the 2015, we will need to select images from 3 year prior on the targeted season (full year) to improve the quality of the mosaic and produce a nearly cloud-free result.
     :align: center
     :group: workflows-drivers